jotaen/klog/Specification.md

 ## V. Changelog

 ## (Unreleased)
+- Add a constraint regarding the indentation that requires the indentation style to be uniform within a record.
 - Remove technical term “whitespace”, since its meaning is ambiguous and the definition lacked clarity.
   Replace it with “blank character” and base the definition on the Unicode category.